thalassa-cloud/terraform-provider-thalassa/docs/resources/kubernetes_cluster.md

 ### Read-Only

+- `advertise_port` (Number) Advertise port for the Kubernetes Cluster within the VPC
 - `id` (String) The ID of this resource.
+- `internal_endpoint` (String) VPC-internal endpoint for the Kubernetes Cluster
+- `konnectivity_port` (Number) Konnectivity port for the Kubernetes Cluster within the VPC
 - `kubernetes_api_server_ca_certificate` (String) Kubernetes API server CA certificate of the Kubernetes Cluster
 - `kubernetes_api_server_endpoint` (String) Kubernetes API server endpoint of the Kubernetes Cluster
 - `slug` (String)